 Naming Bridges and Highways

-How do bridges and highways get named?
+How do Bridges, Highways and Interchanges get named?

 The procedure for local governments to request the CTB name a bridge or highway:

 - Localities are urged to discuss the proposed memorial naming with their Residency Administrator prior to passing a formal resolution.
 The Residency Administrator can advise the Locality of any practical concerns with regards to the proposed bridge/highway/interchange.
 For example, at some bridges/interchanges it may be difficult to find an appropriate location to place a sign where it would be visible to passing motorists without blocking sight distance to other critical signs or other traffic control devices; in such instances the Residency Administrator may suggest an alternate bridge/interchange.
 Moreover, the Residency Administrator can advise the Locality if the length of a proposed naming might result in an excessively wide sign that will be difficult to place within the right-of-way.